itz-ayush/Moodio/README.md

 ## **Installation**

 ### Chrome
-1. Download the MOODIO extension from the Chrome Web Store (coming soon).
+1. Download the Moodio extension from the Chrome Web Store (coming soon).
 2. Click "Add to Chrome."
 3. Pin the extension to your toolbar for quick access.